jackcraig/blog-test/README.md

 `$ jekyll build --watch`
 The current folder will be generated into ./_site, watched for changes, and regenerated automatically.

+`$ jekyll serve --watch`
+Watch For Changes and automatically refresh

 ## Misc